Piyush-Mishra-IIITB/MedLink360/README.md

-MedLink360 — AI Powered Doctor Appointment Platform
+Prescripto — AI Powered Doctor Appointment Platform

 A full-stack healthcare appointment ecosystem where patients, doctors, and admin interact in one system, enhanced with an ML-based specialist recommendation engine.